nmacknight/16sCommunityAnalysis/Step 5 - EVE.md

 - Evolved Holobiont Dependence Differences among Hosts (Is the microbiome equally relevant at mitiginating disturbances?
 Not always or equally across coral lineages and this helps us evaluate that holobiont dependence.)

 With the EVE model, we can investigate these topics, whereas before the methods to do so have been missing or not satisfying the consitency we aim for.

+Important! > To use the EVE Model, you need a dataste of quantitative counts (e.g. bacteria abundances or gene counts) and the phylogenetic distance between host species.
+I will explain how to obtain the phylogenetic distances in the pipeline.

+> Here is the cool thing, you are not giving EVE your metadata, only which sample belongs to which host species (which is a bit of metadata really), the point is that EVE does not know what your treatment is or the response or any dependent variables besides the count matrix and phylogenetic tree.
+> To better visualize lineage-specific bacteria, this will likely be a bacteria that within a species, there will be little variation in abundance, but the abundance between species is quite distinct or divergent.
+This is what makes the bacteria lineage-specific, its not responding to the treatment in its abundance and is divergent in its abundance relative to other species.
+> By contrast, a highly variable bacteria will have a lot of variation in its abundance within a coral species, but between coral species, the abundance will have a similar average abundance.
+This means there isnt a lineage-specific relationship between highly variable bacteria and their coral host and perhaps this variation is the result of the treatment conditions.
+> Finally, we are able to identify phylosymbiotic bacteria.
+This is a stricter classifcation of bacteria from the pool of lineage-specific bacteria.
+A phylosymbiotic bacteria will have an abundance pattern that recapitulates the host phylogenetic distance.
+I perform an additional Pegal's Lambda to determine signficance of this but the EVE output, specifically the low alpha value, points to candidates for phylosymbiosis.
+> Perhaps you can now imagine the exciting questions that can be formally addressed now that those classifications are empirically supported and can be done at scale.

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)